AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

    |imageCFCreate|

  2.4.
-Select `Specify an Amazon S3 template` and copy and paste the URL based on the AMI you selected in the above table.
+Select `Specify an Amazon S3 template` and paste the URL link address for the AMI you selected in the above table.

    |imageCFSelectTemplate-S3|

  2.5.
 Click `Next`

  2.6.
-Populate the Stack name and select a VPC, subnet, and a keypair.
+Populate the Stack name and select a VPC, a public subnet, and a keypair.

    |imageCFSpecifyDetails|